 The Vereda dos Balcoes hike turned out to be one of our favourite viewpoints on Madeira Island.
-The short but beautiful walk through a fairytale like forest is rewarded on a sunny and clear day with an incredible view on the highest peaks of Madeira.
+The short but beautiful walk through a fairytale forest is rewarded with an incredible view on the highest peaks of Madeira.
 From the balcony you’ll have a beautiful view on the Ribeira da Metade valley, the island’s central mountain range and all the way towards the ocean with the Penha D’Águia cliff as another landmark.

-We went to Balcoes viewpoint three times and only the third time was our lucky day with a clear view.
-The funny thing at Balcoes viewpoint are the birds and cat!
+The funny thing at Balcoes viewpoint is that there are many chaffinch birds.
 If you take seeds you can feed the Madeiran chaffinch birds here which are very used to people.
 But the highlight of Vereda dos Balcoes is without a doubt the incredible view which is in our opinion one of the most beautiful views in Madeira!
 In this guide you will find all the other information you need before going to the Vereda dos Balcoes viewpoint.
 What the best time to go is, how to get there and our special ‘photography tips’ section.

 Vereda dos Balcoes PR 11 key facts

 To be well prepared for the hike to Balcoes viewpoint, below some key facts!